 “All of our effort over all these years, all that we’ve done, all that you’ve done, reduced to that.
 Are you disappointed?”

 I was not disappointed.
 Working on our literary project had been its own reward.
 Also, I felt that I would find our new direction exciting, though frightening.
-If our prior work was to play only a minor role in that, so be it.
+If our prior work was to play only a minor role, so be it.